Karol Szymanowski Academy of Music

 The Karol Szymanowski Academy of Music is a school of music of university level in Katowice, in Poland.
 It is named for Karol Szymanowski.

 Studies

-The school offers full-time and part-time BA, MA and DA studies at two departments: Composition, Interpretation, Education and Jazz Department and Vocal-Instrumental Department.
+The school offers full-time and part-time BA, MA and DA studies at four departments: Composition, Conducting, Theory and Music Education, Jazz and Popular Music, Instrumental and Vocal-Acting.
 Studies are offered in the following fields: